-Double Power Pack is realized by connecting two ecosine active sync power module in parallel via HS-Bus.
-HS-Bus enables the communication between the modules and the workload is distributed equally between the two modules.
+Double Power Pack is realized by connecting two Ecosine Active Sync power modules in parallel via HS-Bus.
+HS-Bus enables communication between the modules and the workload is distributed equally between the two modules.

 HSB communication link implements a MASTER-SLAVE point to point protocol.
 The MASTER device measures the external current (mains side or load side) needed by the current controllers and generates the base PWM modulation and control loop frequency used by MASTER and SLAVE devices.